 What is it?

 It’s Peugeot’s large MPV, a replacement for the outdated 807 of old.
-The French company is going through a rejuvination of late, and the 5008 is the perfect illustration of that – good cars targeted at the right markets.
+The French company is going through a rejuvination of late, and the 5008 is the perfect illustration of that – with yet more polish for 2014 courtesy of a facelift.

 There’s bags of room inside and the interior is brimming with clever features.
 Cavernous though it may be, the 5008 is also very refined.
 Peugeot’s engineers have worked on the handling too, so it’s not a bad car to drive down a B-road.